Philippa Schuyler: Music career

 Schuyler's piano recitals and radio broadcasts attracted press coverage.
 Among her admirers was New York Mayor Fiorello LaGuardia, who visited her at home on more than one occasion.
 He declared June 19, 1940, "Philippa Duke Schuyler Day" at the New York World's Fair, where she performed two recitals.
 At nine, Schuyler became the subject of "Evening With A Gifted Child", a profile written by New Yorker correspondent Joseph Mitchell, who heard several of her early compositions.
 He noted that she addressed both her parents by their first names.
 Schuyler completed the eighth grade at the age of 11 and by the age of 14 she had composed 200 musical selections.
 She became the youngest member of the National Association for American Composers and Conductors in 1942.

 By the time she reached adolescence, Schuyler was touring constantly in the United States and overseas.
 At 15, Schuyler graduated from Father Young S. J. Memorial High School, the Schola Cantorum of Pius X School of Liturgical Music.
 She performed with the New York Philharmonic at Lewisohn Stadium.
 Schuyler continued her studies at Manhattanville College.
 Her talent as a pianist was widely acknowledged, although many critics believed that her forte lay in playing vigorous pieces and criticized her style when tackling more nuanced works.
 Acclaim for her performances led to her becoming a role model for many children in the United States, but Schuyler's own childhood was blighted when, during her teenage years, her parents showed her the scrapbooks they had compiled recording her life and career.
 The books contained numerous newspaper clippings in which both George and Josephine Schuyler commented on their beliefs and ambitions for their daughter.
 Realization that she had been conceived and raised, in a sense, as a genetic experiment, robbed the pianist of many of the illusions that had made her earlier youth a happy one.

 In later life, Schuyler grew disillusioned with the racial and gender prejudice she encountered, particularly when performing in the United States, and much of her musical career was spent playing overseas.
-She fled to Latin America, where people of mixed races were more prevalent.
+She fled to Latin America, where people of mixed race were more prevalent.
 She chose a voluntary exile of traveling and performing in Latin America, the Caribbean, Asia, Africa and Europe.
 She played at the inauguration of three successive presidents in Haiti.
 In Africa, she performed for various notables such as Haile Selassie of Ethiopia, at Independence Day celebrations for Patrice Lumumba and Joseph Kasavubu of the Congo, President Kwame Nkrumah of Ghana, and for Albert Schweitzer in his isolated leper colony in Lamberéné.
 She began passing for white in 1959, at first so she could travel in South Africa, then again years later thinking she would have a better career if she reentered the American concert scene as a white performer.